peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Parameters

 * `quat` (Type: Array.&lt;Number>)<br>
     A four-element array describing the rotation.
-A quaternion is returned from the methods glmath.H3DU.Math.quatFromAxisAngle and glmath.H3DU.Math.quatFromTaitBryan, among others.
+A quaternion is returned from the methods <a href="H3DU.Math.md#H3DU.Math.quatFromAxisAngle">H3DU.Math.quatFromAxisAngle</a> and <a href="H3DU.Math.md#H3DU.Math.quatFromTaitBryan">H3DU.Math.quatFromTaitBryan</a>, among others.

 #### Return Value